HindSAlharbi/Capstone/README.md

  # Description:

-I am designing a guide app (IOS) for international students.
-Guide App will help students to make their journey marble.
-So that, the App covers essential topics such as living and studying in the USA.
-Also, it have a blog page that allowed users to add any topics he/she wants.
-I am designing a guide app (IOS) for international students.
-Guide App will help students to make their journey marble.
-So that, the App covers essential topics such as living and studying in the USA.
-Also, it have a blog page that allowed users to add any topics he/she wants.
+I am designing a Guide Application (IOS) for international students.
+Guide app will help students to make their trip unforgettable.
+Therefore, the app covers basic topics like living and studying in the USA.
+Also, it has a blog page that allows users to add any topics they want.

 **************************************************************************************************************